GratitudeSoftware/gs-todo/README.md

-# GS-TOOD - brought to you by Gratitude Software
+# GS-TODO - brought to you by Gratitude Software